-In February 1998, SCW was informed that a substance called nitrosodimethylemine (NDMA) had been detected in amounts in excess of the EPA reference dosage for health risks in three of its wells in its Arden-Cordova system.
+In February 1998, SCW was informed that nitrosodimethylemine (NDMA) had been detected in amounts in excess of the EPA reference dosage for health risks in three of its wells in its Arden-Cordova system.
 Each of the wells has been removed from service.
 NDMA is an additional by-product from the production of rocket fuel and it is believed that such contamination is related to the activities of Aerojet-General Corporation.
 Aerojet-General Corporation has reimbursed SCW for constructing a pipeline to interconnect with the City of Folsom water system to provide an alternative source(s) of water supply in SCW's Arden-Cordova customer service area as well as reimburse SCW for costs associated with the drilling and equipping of two new wells.

-SCW and Aerojet-General Corporation are in negotiations on other matters related to procedures to address cleanup of the contaminated wells, costs associated with the cleanup, costs associated with increased costs of purchased water as compared to pumped sources and costs associated with developing new sources of groundwater supply.
-SCW and Aerojet-General Corporation have reached an agreement in principal on these matters.
-The agreement requires initial payment of approximately \$950,000 for costs associated with certain water supply facilities.
-The remainder of the costs are subject to further reimbursement, including interest, over no more than a fifteen month period.
-The reimbursement from Aerojet-General reduces SCW's utility plant and costs of purchased water.
+SCW and Aerojet-General Corporation are in negotiations on other matters related to procedures to address cleanup of the contaminated wells, costs associated with the cleanup, increased costs of purchased water as compared to pumped sources and costs associated with developing new sources of groundwater supply.
+SCW and Aerojet-General Corporation are attempting to negotiate an agreement on these matters.
+The agreement would require initial payment of approximately \$950,000 for costs associated with certain water supply facilities.
+The remainder of the costs is subject to further reimbursement, including interest, over no more than a fifteen month period.
+Assuming the negotiations are consummated favorably to SCW, the reimbursement from Aerojet-General reduces SCW's utility plant and costs of purchased water.
+SCW remains vigilant in its efforts to assure a safe water supply is available to customers in its Arden-Cordova system from the local groundwater basin, although no assurance can be given that current or future negotiations will successfully address this objective.